Martin Lewis - Should you equity-release?

-Over 55, struggling for cash, but own your own home?
+Over 55, struggling for cash, but own your own house?
 The easy solution, according to the adverts at least, is to do an equity release.
-But as with a lot of things in life, it's not as straightforward as it seems.
+But as with a lot of things in life, it’s not as straight forward as it seems.

 So, here's MoneySavingExpert.com founder Martin Lewis to quickly run you through the key points you need to consider if you want to do an equity release.